Swaggering Pats stifle Falcons 25-0 for 5th straight victory

 New England (7-4) wasn't as dominating as four days earlier, when the Patriots blew out the Browns 45-7, but it was a thorough beatdown of a feeble Falcons team that hasn't scored a touchdown in nearly nine quarters.

-New England has its longest winning streak since an 8-0 start to the 2019 season, which turned out to be Brady’s final year in New England.
+New England has its longest winning streak since an 8-0 start to the 2019 season, which turned out to be Brady’s final year with the Patriots.

 “I feel like we've got one of the best defenses in the league,” said cornerback J.C.
 Jackson, who had one of the four picks by the Patriots.